Can You Sue the Owner of a Boat in Florida if the Captain Caused the Accident?

 If the owner was not negligent in any of these ways, you can still usually hold them accountable under Florida’s vicarious liability rules.
 The principle of “respondeat superior” says that an employer can be sued for the negligence of its employer.

 One common way that this happens is when commercial boat operators and pilots cause accidents.
-Shipping accidents, ferry accidents, tour boat accidents, commercial fishing accidents, water taxi accidents, and other accidents could be held against the companies that operate these boats.
+Shipping accidents, tour boat accidents, commercial fishing accidents, water taxi accidents, and ferry accidents in Florida could be held against the companies that operate these boats.

 Similarly, yacht owners and other owners of private boats and sailboats can often be held liable for the crashes their hired workers cause.
 In some cases, the staff or crew on a private boat might be supplied by a staffing company instead of working directly for the yacht owner.
 Our Florida boat accident attorneys and Florida yacht accident lawyer can help you determine whether you should sue the individual owner of the vessel or the staffing company or both.

 Holding a Boat Owner Accountable for Damages in a Florida Boat Crash

 When you sue for damages, you can often claim compensation for any damages related to the accident.
 Some boat owners and operators will have insurance that helps to cover damages, but these damages might fall short of what you actually deserve.
 Talk to a Miami lawyer for captain error boat accidents and Miami yacht accident lawyer about what your case might be worth and what damages to claim.

 When you claim damages, you should at least seek compensation for property damage, medical bills, lost wages, and pain and suffering.
 Determining the values of these damages can be difficult, but financial records and projections of future costs can be used to determine how much you should claim in your boat accident lawsuit with the help of our Miami attorney to sue a cruise ship insurance company.